By Craig Neil. This post includes affiliate links.

 There are usually staff on hand in the vestibule who’ll be able to answer any questions you may have and they’ll also be able to direct you through the Lammermuir room to the main doors that lead into the church proper.

-While nearby St. Mary’s Episcopal Cathedral trumps St. Cuthbert’s church for size, the latter feels much more airy and grand, mainly due to the ornate apse at the far end.
+While nearby St. Mary’s Episcopal Cathedral trumps St. Cuthbert’s church in size, the latter feels much more airy and grand, mainly due to the ornate apse at the far end.
+The carvings and paintings of the apse are nothing short of stunning, so if you have a camera, you might like to take it with you,though remember that you’ll have to disable the flash.

-Other features to take note of are the pulpit which has stone imported from Italy, and the stained glass windows which depict scenes from the Old Testament alongside a more modern window created by Tiffany’s.
+Other features to take note of are the pulpit, which has stone imported from Italy, and the stained glass windows, which depict scenes from the Old Testament alongside a more modern window created by Tiffany’s.

 With regards to facilities, there’s a disabled toilet on the ground floor near the entrance along with another upstairs, and access is suitable for all abilities thanks to wide doorways and flat, level floors except for the communion table which has small steps leading to it.

-That being said, there’s a donations box in the Lammermuir room where you can leave a few pounds to help with the upkeep of the building, or perhaps buy a memento or two from the gift shop.
+All in all, it’ll take around an hour to fully explore the Parish Church of St. Cuthbert, including the graveyard, and you won’t have to spend a penny during your visit as it’s completely free to enter.
+That being said, there’s a donation box in the Lammermuir room where you can leave a few pounds to help with the upkeep of the building, or perhaps buy a memento or two from the gift shop.

-Things to do
+Things to Do

 Explore the Architecture: St Cuthbert’s is a magnificent example of Scottish church architecture with its stunning stained glass windows and intricate stone carvings.
 Take your time to appreciate the artistry and craftsmanship that has gone into every detail.